-This section describes the installation procedure for systems that are already running a 4.14.x OpenNebula.
+This section describes the installation procedure for systems that are already running a 5.0.x OpenNebula.
+The upgrade to OpenNebula 5.2 can be done directly following this section, you don't need to perform intermediate version upgrades.
 The upgrade will preserve all current users, hosts, resources and configurations; for both Sqlite and MySQL backends.

-Read the Compatibility Guide and Release Notes to know what is new in OpenNebula 5.0.
+Read the Compatibility Guide and Release Notes to know what is new in OpenNebula 5.2.

-If you have two or more 4.14.x OpenNebulas working as a Federation, you need to upgrade all of them.
+If you have two or more 5.0.x OpenNebulas working as a Federation, you need to upgrade all of them.
 The upgrade does not have to be simultaneous, the slaves can be kept running while the master is upgraded.